noreiller/fire-switch/README.md

-This is the fire-switch-0.2 add-on.
+This is the fire-switch Mozilla Firefox add-on.
 It contains:

 * A program (lib/main.js).
 * A few tests.